muvision/Muvision/README.md

 ### Running locally
 It is possible to run the files locally on Jupyter Notebook or Jupyter Lab, although changes may have to be made to directories.
 A requirements.txt file is attached to the repository for libraries and dependencies.

-## OpenCV
+## Optical Character Recognition
-Similar to the ML Model training, the OpenCV portion was developed using Google Collab as well.
-The OpenCV uses the library to identify lines of math text and the subsequent individual characters in the lines.
+Similar to the ML Model training, the Optical Character Recognition uses OpenCV and was developed using Google Collab as well.
+The Optical Character Recognition uses OpenCV to identify lines of math text and the subsequent individual characters in the lines.
 The whole process is organized into a pandas dataframe.